mdcao/japsa/docs/source/content/installation.rst

 * *JLP*: specifies paths to *libjhdf5*  (needed for npReader) and *libjri.so* (needed for real-time species typing).

-If any of the above directives are not speficied, the installation will ask during the installation.
+If any of the above directives are not specified, the installation will ask during the installation.

 To uninstall Japsa, run the following in the japsa directory::

    make uninstall INSTALL_DIR=~/.usr/local

+ where INSTALL_DIR points the directory Japsa was installed.